frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/healthcare_settings.md

 ## 5. Out-Patient SMS Alerts

-You can enable sending SMS alerts on Patient appointment Booking, Patient Registration, etc. and also configure a message in this section.
+You can enable sending SMS alerts on Patient appointment Booking, Patient Registration, etc., and also configure a message in this section.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/healthcare_settings_4.png">